My profile, credits and applications

 On this tab you can see a list of voluntary payments that you have made through Sisu by academic years.
 Voluntary payments can be e.g. membership fees of student nations and subject organisations.
 You can see possible cancelled payments at the end of the page by clicking Cancelled payments.

 On this tab you can see your personal information, contact information, the policy on disclosure of information and the restriction of personal data.
-Later in 2021 you will also be able to edit your contact information, the disclosure of information and set restrictions on your contact information.
-Changes you make at the moment won't be saved in the long run, therefore you should for the time being edit your information in WebOodi.
+You can also edit everything but the personal information.

 In this section you can see your personal information.
 You cannot edit your personal information yourself.